Is Pula Worth Visiting? My Honest Experience

 1. See The Amphitheater

-The Amphitheater is the most recognizable Pula landmark.
+The Amphitheater is the most recognizable landmark in Pula.

 This majestic Roman gladiator arena was constructed in the 1st century BC and is very well preserved.